Dragonmystic707/exalted-reincarnated/docs/System/Powers.md

 individual to individual: those that are listed are simply generalizations and categorization for easy shorthand.

-Typically, a character does not know they are using a specific charm with a specific name--they simply know that their instinctual channeling of their essence will produce the desired effect.
+Typically, a character does not know they are using a specific charm: it is simply an instinctual channeling of essence to produce the desired effect.

 ### Greater Charms